-Tajikistan remains the poorest nation in Central Asia.
-Its civil war in the 1990s severely damaged the country’s already weak economic infrastructure and caused a sharp decline in industrial and agricultural production.
-Uneven implementation of structural reforms and widespread unemployment have kept the economy in a fragile condition and left families struggling with extreme poverty, poor healthcare and isolation.
-The country is also vulnerable to earthquakes, floods, avalanches, mudslides, energy shortages, locusts and crop failure leading to increasing food insecurity.
+Tajikistan’s civil war in the 1990s severely damaged the country’s already weak economic infrastructure and caused a sharp decline in industrial and agricultural production.
+Uneven implementation of structural reforms and widespread unemployment kept the economy in a fragile condition and left families struggling with extreme poverty, poor healthcare, and isolation.